spcl/serverless-benchmarks/docs/platforms.md

 ## OpenWhisk

 SeBS expects users to deploy and configure an OpenWhisk instance.
-Below, you will find example of instruction for deploying OpenWhisk instance.
+Below, you will find an example of instructions for deploying an OpenWhisk instance.
 The configuration parameters of OpenWhisk for SeBS can be found in `configs/example.json` under the key `['deployment']['openwhisk']`.
 In the subsections below, we discuss the meaning and use of each parameter.